janv93/large-trading-api/README.md

 - npm i, npm start the project
 - start the frontend project [Trading Chart Visualizer](https://github.com/janv93/trading-chart-visualizer)
 - add or use existing algorithms in src/controllers/algorithms/
-- add settings for algorithm to frontend code
+- when adding new algorithm, add settings for algorithm to frontend code
 - done

 ## Note: